gymnastjs/picturebook/README.md

 - **entryPoint**: The stories entry point (it should import `picturebook`)
 - **markdownFooter**: The markdown footer applied to all stories.
 The keyword `[[url]]` is translated to the specific story url if `storiesUrl` is specified.
 - **postcssConfig**: A path to a file exporting either a plain object that returns a postcss config.
 This is a convenience method in case you don't need to customize other webpack settings.
 If you want full control on how css is loaded, you can do so by modifying the `webpackConfig` parameter.
 It expects the same format than storybook (a function that will receive the default config as first parameter and the environment as the second one)
-- **image**: It's a required configuration object to run the image comparison tests
+- **image**: It's a required configuration object to run the image comparison tests.
+Passes the specified configuration options to nightwatch
 - **seleniumPath**: Modify to use a custom selenium server jar
 - **desktopReferenceBrowser**: The browser to use as reference for desktop screenshots.
 The key must match one of the ones defined by `browsers`.
 - **desktopReferenceBrowser**: The browser to use as reference for mobile screenshots.
 The key must match one of the ones defined by `browsers`.